Countdown to Spring: 9 must-see European gardens

 Check back tomorrow for more great content during Stripes Countdown to Spring.

-Tags: Alps, art, Bavaria, Bloom, bus, cave, Contest, Cornwall, England, English, environment, Europe, exhibit, family, first, France, French, fun, Garden, Germany, Giverny, golf, heat, holiday, holidays, home, house, ice, Italian, Italy, jets, Lake, letters, London, Ludwig II, Mainau, Mark, Market, Mediterranean, Monet, Netherlands, new, outdoor, Palace, pet, photo, photograph, play, plays, pools, rape, restaurant, restaurants, Roma, Roman, RTT, rules, run, Schwetzingen, spa, species, sponsor, summer, tea, teen, tour, trails, Travel, trip, TT, tulips, Versailles, Villa, Visit, water, weekend, wi, winter, World War
+Tags: Alps, art, Bavaria, Bloom, bus, cave, Contest, Cornwall, England, English, environment, Europe, exhibit, family, first, France, French, fun, Garden, Germany, Giverny, golf, heat, holiday, holidays, home, house, ice, Italian, Italy, jets, Lake, letters, London, Ludwig II, Mainau, Mark, Market, Mediterranean, Monet, Netherlands, new, outdoor, Palace, pet, photo, photograph, play, plays, pools, restaurant, restaurants, Roma, Roman, RTT, rules, run, Schwetzingen, spa, species, sponsor, summer, tea, teen, tour, trails, Travel, trip, TT, tulips, Versailles, Villa, Visit, water, weekend, winter, World War